amadeoas/spring-customerform/readme.md

 	user with a username and password, then on the next request, our application won’t know who we are.
 We would have to authenticate again.

-Token based authentication is stateless.
+Token based authentication is stateless, e.g. JSON Web Tokens.
 No information about a user is being stored on the server or in a session, so the application can scale.

 The step followed are:
 - User requests access with Username and Password